 When I was developing my mediumship and intuitive abilities, I took part in about 100 spiritual development classes, and got to work with some amazing mentors.

 My mentors were encouraging, and guided me on my journey of helping others through intuitive readings.

-But there is one piece of advice that tripped me up for years!
+But there is one piece of advice that tripped me up for years.

-One of my friends was giving me a message and started to cry.
+Then, one of my friends was giving me a message and started to cry.